lightningWhite/WeatherAndEMFSensingStation/readme.md

 equipped with logging.
 It is heavily based off of the tutorial found [here](https://projects.raspberrypi.org/en/projects/build-your-own-weather-station).

+It also provides for EMF sensing and logging using the EMF-390 sensor connected to the Raspberry Pi.

 ## Hardware

 Raspberry Pi 3 Model B Board